 Conestoga College was established in 1967 and is located about two hours west of Toronto in Kitchener, Ontario.
 Conestoga is a prominent institution known for its comprehensive programs and strong industry connections.
 Serving a diverse student body, the college has experienced significant growth in international enrollment.
 Of their total student population across eight campuses, more than half (53.45 percent) were international students in 2022-23, from 80 different countries.

-The college has several on-campus housing options and support services to help international students find accommodations, with plans to have approximately 1,800 beds across its campuses by 2026.
+The college has several on-campus housing options including their new facilities plus support services to help international students find accommodations.

 What Students Are Saying

-Conestoga offers more than 250 career-focused programs for international students, including certificates, diplomas, degrees, and post-graduate options, many with co-op opportunities for international students, and PGWP-aligned as well.
-They also offer 15+ degree programs, including Ontario’s only college-based, accredited engineering degrees.
+Conestoga offers more than 250 career-focused programs, many with co-op opportunities for international students.
+A large number are PGWP-aligned as well.
+They also offer 25 degree programs.

 Locations